 Exercise induced asthma, also referred to as exercise induced bronchospasm, can effect everyone from the occasional exerciser to the professional athlete.
 This condition occurs when the bronchi, the small passages that carry air into the lungs, contract and fill with mucus.
 Normally this contraction occurs as the result of irritation, a foreign material or when an allergen irritates the lungs.
 In the case of exercise induced asthma, however, physical exertion acts as the trigger.

 Though exercise induced asthma is a common cause of shortness of breath during exercise, there are other medical conditions and factors that may make breathing difficult when you cycle.
 Poor physical condition may be the cause, as the body adjusts to new physical demands.
 If this is the case, it's best to slowly add duration and intensity to your program.
 If you suspect that exercising in the cold triggers your breathing difficulties, consider cycling indoors on a stationary trainer to see if that helps you breathe easier.
 If you're still experiencing symptoms, it's important to see your doctor in order to rule out a lung disorder or a heart condition, including angina or heart disease, which could be the root cause.
 Shortness of breath can also be the side effect of certain medications or the result of allergies.

 If you are experiencing symptoms, your doctor will first perform tests to see how well your lungs are working.
 She may also test you for allergies.
 If it is asthma, attacks can be life-threatening or cause a permanent narrowing of your airway if left untreated.
 The most common treatment for asthma is an inhaler that, if used before exercise, helps to open up the passageway, making it easier to breath.
-If that doesn't control your symptoms, or you suffer from asthma when not exercising, your doctor may prescribe you with a daily long-term medication to ease symptoms.
+If that doesn't control your symptoms, or you have asthma when not exercising, your doctor may prescribe you with a daily long-term medication to ease symptoms.